 The impact on cultural exports will only worsen if South Korea moves ahead with THAAD, the paper said.
 "By then, there will be no need for any official order, as TV stations broadcasting South Korean dramas will be resisted by Chinese netizens."

 South Korean officials are clearly worried about any economic retaliation, and last month the government designated one official from each economic affairs-related ministry to monitor any developments related to non-tariff barriers, such as official or unofficial bans.

-Beijing's approach could backfire if it ends up driving South Korean into a stronger alliance with the U.S. and China's old nemesis Japan, but it is a risk China seems willing to take.
+Beijing's approach could backfire if it ends up alienating South Korean's and driving their country into a stronger alliance with the U.S. and China's old nemesis Japan, but it is a risk China seems willing to take.

-"Ultimately, South Korea will face China's military counter-measures, since the Chinese military will definitely not let the situation develop without exerting control," said the Liaoning Academy's Lu.
+"Ultimately, South Korea will face China's military counter-measures, since the Chines military will definitely not to let the situation develop without exerting control," said the Liaoning Academy's Lu.

 Lee reported from Seoul, South Korea.